St. Columba Church (New York City): Building

 Three oil paintings show the life of Saint Columba.
 Stained glass windows depict, Columba, Saint Patrick and Saint Brigid.

 School

 Fr.
-McAleer started the who parish school in 1848.
-The frame building was replace by brick in 1856.
+McAleer started the parish school in 1848.
+The frame building was replaced by brick in 1856.
 The boys department was under the Brothers of the Christian Schools; the girls were taught by the Sisters of Charity.
 In 1866, the sisters also opened for young ladies, the Academy of St. Angela on 22nd St. The third school building was dedicated in 1909, with a cornerstone that read, "For God and Country".
 St. Columba elementary school closed in June 2006.
 Edward Byrne Breitenberger, Michael Anthony Orlando Cassavitis, and Caryn Elaine Johnson are alumni of St. Columba's.